Battle of Veracruz (1838): Background

-The bulk of the squadron left Toulon in the summer of 1838, stopping in Cadix to rendezvous with the ships inbound from Brest, and sailed for the Caribbean.
+The bulk of the squadron left Toulon in the summer of 1838, stopping in Cádiz to rendezvous with the ships inbound from Brest, and sailed for the Caribbean.
 A storm partially scattered the fleet en route, whose main forces reached Veracruz on 29 October, to be rejoined by later ships around mid-November.
 The city of Veracruz was defended by the fort of San Juan de Ulúa, located about a kilometre from the city and protected by a reef.
 It had 103 bronze and 83 iron cannon and an effective strength of four to five hundred men.